nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   <img src="images/user-guide/bmi-result.png">
 </p>

-### 1.2 Query weight, height and BMI
+### 1.2 View user information

-You can view your height, weight, calculated BMI and associated health risks (if any), at any time by using the BMI query command.
+You can view your information and associated health risks (if any), at any time by using the command given below.

 **Command Format:** `bmi_query`